 Web design is an art and a science.

 Yes, we want your site to look great, but we also want it to perform well.
 There must be a perfect balance and harmony between these two components.
+You can have all the traffic but have a bad site that doesnt convert and a site that converts at amazing rates but sees no traffic.
+After many years in doing drug rehab seo we have the magic formula down.

 Too much flash and “artsyness” will make your brand come across as amateur, but too much call to action and corporatism will make you come across as overly salesy.